What is commencement?

 All graduates will receive a postcard notifying them of when diplomas are available at Student Central to be picked up.
 Typically, diplomas are ready within 7-8 weeks after the end of the term.
 If you have had, or anticipate having an address change after graduation, please contact Student Central to update your official record.
 Onondaga Community College must retain unclaimed diplomas for a minimum of one year, per the State University of New York's Retention and Disposition policy.
 For the convenience of our graduates we will hold unclaimed diplomas for two years.
 However, after that point in time, graduates will be required to reorder their diploma by completing the diploma replacement form.

 How do I replace my diploma?

-To order a replacement diploma, fill out the Dilpoma Replacement Form and return it to Student Central.
-Payment in the form of check or money order must accompany to form in order for a diploma to ordered.
+To order a replacement diploma, fill out the Diploma Replacement Form and return it to Student Central.
+Payment in the form of check or money order must accompany the form in order for a diploma to be ordered.

 How are honors determined for graduation?

 Cum Laude, Magna Cum Laude and Summa Cum Laude will be recognized at the commencement ceremony based on the cumulative GPA recorded prior to commencement.
-For May graduates, the cumulative GPA at the end of the Fall term will need to be used as final grades from the spring term are still in process.
+For May graduates, the cumulative GPA at the end of the fall term will need to be used as final grades from the spring term are still in progress.
 However, honors will be designated on your official diploma based on the student’s final cumulative program GPA.